$0.00 0

 Figure 2.

-The building, fire, and life safety codes (IBC, IFC, NFPA 5000, NFPA 101, and NFPA 1/UFC) all contain requirements that limit interior wall and ceiling finish to Class A (FSI ≤ 25; SDI ≤ 450), Class B (25 ≤ FSI ≤ 75; SDI ≤ 450), or Class C (75 ≤ FSI ≤ 200; SDI ≤ 450).
-A major flaw in the Steiner test appears in the description of the test method above and the results obtained from this fire test: the Steiner tunnel test does not provide results in engineering units.
-Consequently, the test results cannot be used for a fire hazard analysis or a fire risk analysis.
+Building, fire, and life safety codes (IBC, IFC, NFPA 5000, NFPA 101, and NFPA 1/UFC) classify interior wall and ceiling finishes into Class A (FSI ≤ 25; SDI ≤ 450), Class B (25 ≤ FSI ≤ 75; SDI ≤ 450), or Class C (75 ≤ FSI ≤ 200; SDI ≤ 450).

 This test continued to be popular when plastics started to be used in construction and in spite of the fact that the test is not always appropriate for every material.
 Samples that cannot be retained in place above the tunnel floor or which melt and continue burning on the tunnel floor (typical behavior for most thermoplastics) are still being tested with this equipment even though the results are not representative of the use of the material in realistic situations.
 The same can also be said about thin materials, which often give low FSI values mainly due to insufficient material in the test method to permit flame spread to be assessed properly.
 An understanding of some of these limitations has caused the codes to consider alternatives, either as replacements for the Steiner tunnel or as additional options (see section on heat release).